 We can assure you that funds are getting to workers within 7-10 days, that our committee members are taking time to contact each person who requests funds, and that, consequently, we are immediately helping many access other resources in our communities.
 The need is overwhelming, as we knew it would be.
 Our hope is that we can continue to rally our membership and allies to support our fellow campus workers.

-We’ve expanded to the University of Southern Mississippi!
+We’ve expanded to the University of Southern Mississippi and Mississippi State!

-United Campus Workers of Mississippi has established a new chapter at the University of Southern Mississippi.
-As a wall-to-wall union, all university workers at Southern Miss are encouraged to join us in advocating for a better workplace for all!
+United Campus Workers of Mississippi has established new chapters at the University of Southern Mississippi and Mississippi State University.
+As a wall-to-wall union, all university workers at Southern Miss and Mississippi State are encouraged to join us in advocating for a better workplace for all!

 United Campus Workers of Mississippi unites Mississippi’s diverse workforce—including part-time and full-time staff, faculty, and student laborers—to address the critical issues we all face.
 Our mission is to champion and defend the interests and well-being of all University labor, as well as to build and sustain social and economic justice in our workplaces and in our communities.